iron76/bnt_time_varying/experiments/humanFixedBase/README.md

 If step 1 above is executed, main will take care of step 2 & 3 if it is not already existing.
 Note that any changes to sensorFrameExtraction or imuVICON_synchornise necessiates that you follow this execution sequence again.

-The output of 1,2,and 3 produces a .mat file in the subfolder dalled preProcessingDataFiles
+The output of 1,2,and 3 produces a .mat file in the subfolder dalled intermediateDataFiles

 Analysis of results
 -------------------